Alecks20/alecks20/README.md

-hi there, find more about me on my website [here](https://alecks.dev)
+Hi there, find more about me on my website [here](https://alecks.dev).